Lower Manistee River Fishing Report

 (Steelhead / Trout / Salmon / Smallmouth)

-The lower Manistee river is fishing well for steelhead and trout. cooler than average weather has the fish pushing into winter mode much faster than the past several years.
+The lower Manistee river is fishing well for steelhead and trout. cooler than average weather has the fish staying in winter mode, as water temps are much cooler than the past several years.
 Look for slower runs and pools!!
 Small egg patterns, stonefly and mayfly nymphs fished deep and slow has been working well.
-The swing bite has improved since the cooler water temps have taken the river, fish flies slow and deep.
-Pink is starting to move fish well, and as always Black and purple have been fishing well.
-Water levels are dropping back to avg, and fishing should be enjoyable again after the artic cold has moved through the area!!
+The swing bite has improved since the cooler water temps have improved a bit (still on the cool side,) fish flies slow and deep.
+Pink has been moving the most fish on the swing, and as always Black and purple have been fishing well.
+Water levels are avg but cool, and fishing should be enjoyable again after the artic cold has moved through the area!!

 Guided Fishing Services below Tippy Dam on the Lower Manistee River

 Tippy Dam is a tailwater fishery and provides great opportunities for trout fishing as well as Fall Steelhead and Salmon!
 October and November can provide the hottest and best steelhead opportunities on this big water!
 Dec - March offers good to great fishing with little to no pressure.
 The key to winter fishing is the weather!